Koubek/dockerfiles-dynamics-nav/nav-authsql/README.md

 ## Prerequisites
 Before you can start the build process you have to upload unpacked content of NAV installation DVD (could be working with 2016 and 2017) into **DynamicsNavDvd** directory included in **content** directory.
 Without this content, you can\`t build the image as it depends on DVD content.
+If you are using DVD including a language layer, this layer will be detected and installed automatically as well now.

 Also, as this is a solution based on SQL authentication, you need a SQL server login and provide those credentials during the *docker run* process.